 A few types of PayPal email scams are particularly prevalent—and, unfortunately, continue to be quite effective.

-Several different PayPal scam emails fall into this category, including emails informing you that you:
+Several PayPal scam emails fall into this category, including messages informing you that you:

 It may sound great—and oh so tempting—to believe that you’ve suddenly come across a bundle of money that you never knew previously existed.
 But try to push past the temptation to see the truth: These things hardly, if ever, actually happen.